lucasprag/lucasprag/_posts/2018-08-04-my-editor-journey-sublime-vim-emacs-vscode.md

 That's my experience with text editors.
 Today I don't have to debug my editor to make simple things happen and I still can customize it for my needs.
 Yeah, I'm pretty happy with vscode and maybe you should try it too.
 I hope it was useful for someone.

 Also I'm looking forward to hear your opinion and experience about those text editors.
 Thanks.

+###### UPDATE 2022-02-18:

+Still using vscode.
+Found out that we _can_ debug vscode if needed but most people don't do it because they don't need to (on vscode, go to `Help` > `Toggle Developer Tools`).

+My survey/research above was quite shallow.
+I got some great feedback on this post from [folks using dev.to](https://dev.to/lucasprag/my-editor-journey-sublime-vim-emacs-vscode-19k0).
+Really appreciate, thanks.

 *[This post is also available on DEV.](https://dev.to/lucasprag/my-editor-journey-sublime-vim-emacs-vscode-19k0)*